February 18, 2019

 2. User Timings & Custom Metrics

 In order to improve performance, you must start by measuring accurately!
-With the new User Timing spec, it's now possible to not only measure Load and DOMContentLoaded, but any number of timings.
+With the User Timing spec, it's now possible to measure not only Load and DOMContentLoaded, but any number of timings.

 const MyMeasuredComponent = () => (